I-League 2020 Qualifiers: Bhawanipore, Mohammedan Sporting begin with a win | Goal.com

 Both clubs were off to a flying start.
 In the first match of the day at the Salt Lake stadium, Sankarlal Chakraborty’s Bhawanipore eased past Bengaluru FC 2-0 to start their campaign on a high.

 At the stroke of half time, Pankaj Moula (45+4’) handed Bhawanipore the lead.
-Philippe Adjah entered the Bengaluru box following a through ball from Altamash Sayed and attempted a shot at goal but Bengaluru custodian Srijith R. parried the ball away.
-Moula picked up the rebound ball and converted a simple tap-in.
+Philippe Adjah entered the Bengaluru box to get to a through ball from Altamash Sayed and attempted a shot at goal but Bengaluru custodian Srijith R. parried the ball away.
+Moula converted the rebound with a simple tap-in.

-The home team scored the second goal in the 60th minute to seal the fate of the match thanks to brilliant strike from Adjah.
-The Ghanian forward, in a quick counter-attack, converted a stunning finish from the edge of the box.
+The home team scored the second goal in the 60th minute to seal the fate of the match with a brilliant strike from Adjah.
+The Ghanian forward, from a quick counter-attack, executed a stunning finish from the edge of the box.

-The Black Panthers, who are arguably the strongest team in the qualifiers this season, were wasteful through the game and were very close to drop points in their season opener.
+The Black Panthers, who are one of the favourites to earn a promotion, were wasteful throughout the game and were very close to dropping points in their season opener.

-Star striker Willis Plaza failed to convert a penalty in the 65th minute after Gani Nigam was brought down inside Garhwal box.
-Plaza’s shot had hit the upright and went out.
+Star striker Willis Plaza failed to convert a penalty in the 65th minute after Gani Nigam was brought down inside the Garhwal box.
+Plaza’s shot hit the upright and went out.

-Within a couple of minutes Plaza once again failed to convert an easy chance as his header from a point blank range had it the crossbar and came back.
+Plaza once again failed to convert an easy chance minutes after his earlier miss when his header from point blank range it the crossbar.

-In the 72nd minute, Sk.
-Faiaz failed to bury the easiest chance of the match he couldn’t convert a header into an empty net from a handshaking distance.

-Just when it seemed that the much hyped Mohammedan Sporting would lose points against the Delhi club, Munmun Lugun stepped up and converted a screamer from nearly 25 yards.
+Just when it looked like Mohammedan Sporting would lose points against the Delhi-based club, Munmun Lugun scored a 25-yard stunner.

-Mohammedan’s next match is against ARA FC on October 11 which Garhwal face Bengaluru United on the same day.
+Mohammedan’s next match is against ARA FC on October 11 and Garhwal face Bengaluru United on the same day.
 Sankarlal Chakraborty’s men face Garhwal in their second game on October 14.